Deep Importance Sampling based on Regression for Model Inversion and Emulation: Numerical experiments

 \section{Numerical experiments}

 In this section, we provide several numerical tests in order to show the performance of the proposed scheme and compare them with benchmark approaches in the literature.
 The first example corresponds to a nonlinear banana shaped density in dimension $d_x=2$, where we compare NN-AIS against standard IS algorithms.
-The second test is a multimodal scenario with dimension $d_x=10$, where we test the combination of an AIS algorithm with NN-AIS against other AIS.
-Finally, we consider an application to remote sensing, specifically, we test our scheme in multiple bayesian inversions of PROSAIL.
+The second test is a multimodal scenario with dimension $d_x=10$, where we test the combination of an AIS algorithm with NN-AIS against other AIS. { An application to an astronomical model is also given, where we provide a comparison in terms of computation time.} Finally, we consider an application to remote sensing, specifically, we test our scheme in multiple bayesian inversions of PROSAIL.